 The Executive Committee serves as an administrative committee of the Board of Directors to act upon and facilitate the consideration by senior management and the Board of Directors of certain high-level business and strategic matters.
-During 2016, the Executive Committee neither held any meetings nor acted by unanimous written consent.
-Our Executive Committee currently comprises Eric (Chair), Larry, and Sergey.
+During 2017, the Executive Committee did not hold any meetings and acted by unanimous written/electronic consent twice.
+Our Executive Committee currently comprises Larry Page (Chair), Sergey Brin, and Sundar Pichai.